lokimeyburg/lokimeyburg.github.io/_posts/2017-03-29-your-new-product-management-job-first-90-days.md

 - Get on the right internal distribution lists: e.g. development weekly reports, sales reports, press releases, customer support - statistics
 - Find external info sources from colleagues e.g. market intelligence reports, analysts, friendly customers
 - Identify important internal meetings
-- Identify the Power Brokers in the company (the key stakeholders you’ll need to in uence)
+- Identify the Power Brokers in the company (the key stakeholders you’ll need to in influence)
 - Schedule regular reviews with your boss to check you’re on track
 - Get a product demo from Sales.
 Ask why customers buy and what problems your product solves
 - Understand the customer buying process – how long does it take and who makes the decisions